mikrostew/recipes/markdown/oreo-cake.md

 Cake

-* Make sure the cold ingredients (butter, eggs, and milk) are at room temperature (usually takes at least an hour).
+* Make sure the cold ingredients (butter, eggs, and milk) are at room temperature (takes at least an hour).
+Cold egg whites will curdle the batter, so make sure they're room-temperature.
 * Scrape the cream filling from the Oreos and reserve to mix into the frosting.
 Roughly chop the oreos into 1/4-inch chunks.
 * Preheat oven to 325°F. Grease and flour four 6" round cake pans.
 * In a medium bowl, combine flour, baking powder, and salt.
 Set aside.
 * In a measuring cup, combine milk, oil, and vanilla extract.
 Set aside.
 * Place the softened butter in a stand mixer with a paddle attachment and cream until smooth (1-2 minutes).
 Add sugar and whip on medium-high until light, white, and fluffy (about 5 minutes).
 * While mixing on low, slowly add the egg whites to the mixture one at a time, letting each fully combine before adding the next.
-(Cold egg whites will curdle the batter, so make sure they're room-temperature.)
 * Add in 1/3 of your dry ingredients to the mixture and mix on low until just combined.
 Then add in 1/2 of your liquids, then 1/3 dry, then 1/2 liquids, and the rest of your dry.
 Let it mix until just combined.
 Do not overmix!
-* Divide the batter evenly into prepared cake pans and sprinkle the chopped oreos on top of each pan.
-Gently fold the oreos into the batter with a knife until just combined.
+* Divide the batter evenly into prepared cake pans (I got 385g per pan) and sprinkle the chopped oreos on top of each pan.
+Gently fold the oreos into the batter with a spatula until just combined.
-* Bake cakes at 325°F for 35-45 minutes or until a toothpick comes out with some wet crumbs (not raw batter) when poked in the center.
+* Bake cakes at 325°F for about 35 minutes or until a toothpick comes out with some wet crumbs (not raw batter) when poked in the center.
 * Let the cakes cool in the pan for 10 minutes or until the pan feels barely warm then turn out cakes onto a cooling rack.
 Place them into the freezer to flash chill, or wrap in plastic wrap and freeze for up to 1 week (this locks in the moisture).
 * Once cool, you can trim off the brown edges and domes of your cakes (optional) and frost as desired.
 I recommend doing a crumb coat, freezing the cake for 15 minutes, then doing a final coat.

 Oreo Buttercream

+* Scrape the cream filling from the Oreos and reserve to mix into the frosting.
+Crush the oreos (do this inside a ziplock to avoid making a mess).
+Make sure to crush the Oreos very finely or they will clog up your piping tip.
 * Prepare a stand mixer with a whisk attachment.
-* Whisk butter until creamy.
+* Whisk butter until creamy (1-2 minutes).
 * Reduce speed to low and add powdered sugar 1 cup at a time until well blended, then increase speed to medium and beat for 3 minutes.
 * Add vanilla, salt and 2 Tbsp cream and continue to whip on medium for 1 minute.
 * Heat leftover Oreo filling in microwave until melty, then add in while mixing.
 * Add more cream as needed until desired consistency is reached.
 * Whip until the frosting is smooth and silky.
 * Reserve any buttercream needed for white decorations.
-* Make sure to crush the Oreos very finely or they will clog up your piping tip.
 * Mix in the crushed Oreos into the large batch of buttercream.

 Ganache

 * Place the chocolate chips in a heatproof bowl.
 * Heat the cream in a double boiler until it's not quite at a simmer, but showing fine bubbles around the edge (goal is 200°F).
 * Pour the cream over the chocolate, stir very briefly to combine, and let rest for 5 minutes.
-Stir again — at first slowly, then more vigorously — until the chocolate is completely melted and the glaze is smooth.
+Once the temp has reduced to about 95°F, stir — at first slowly, then more vigorously — until the chocolate is completely melted and the glaze is smooth.
 * If any bits of chocolate remain, reheat briefly, then stir until smooth.

 Assembly

 * Oreo frosting goes between each layer as well as a swirl of chocolate (don't go overboard, the ganache will overpower the other flavors).
 * Coat outside with buttercream and smooth.
-* Add a skirt of crushed Oreos at the bottom of the cake.
+* Add a skirt of crushed Oreos, or more ganache, at the bottom of the cake.
-* Pour the ganache on top and allow to drip.
+* Test ganache on a plate, then pour on top of the cake and allow to drip.
 Smooth top with an offset spatula.

 ## Notes